niki puskas

 In terms of formalities,

-I have a BSc in Light Industrial Engineering (Óbuda University, HU), an MA in Sustainable Design (Kingston University, UK) and an MSc in Leadership for Global Sustainable Cities (University of Strathclyde, Scotland).
+I have a BSc in Light Industrial Engineering (Óbuda University, HU), an MA in Sustainable Design (Kingston University, UK) an MSc in Leadership for Global Sustainable Cities (University of Strathclyde, Scotland) and a PhD in Global Prosperity (UCL, UK).
 I am building on my diverse academic and professional background in my transdisciplinary practices and research methods.
-In this manner, mine is a holistic approach aiming at transformative, and consecutively regenerative design for a more prosperous future – that is pluriversal.
+In this manner, mine is a holistic approach aiming at transformative, and consecutively regenerative design for pluriversal worlds that are conducive to life.

 Currently,

-I am a proud member of the Humanitarian Landscape Collective, Community Advisor at Makesense representing the SWANA region, member of The Bartlett Community of Engagers Steering Group and a PhD co-production collective rooting from the KNOW Doctoral Training Course, and recently, co-creator of the Collaborative Social Science Research Manifesto at UCL.
+I am a proud member of various informal groups woven across themes of play, games, love, care, joy, embodied transformation and practicing imagining otherwise.
+I am also member of the Landscape Research Group and the Humanitarian Landscape Collective.
+Previously, I was community advisor at Makesense representing the SWANA region, member of The Bartlett Community of Engagers Steering Group, rapporteur of the Council on Urban Initiatives, member of a PhD co-production collective rooted in the KNOW project, and co-creator of the Collaborative Social Science Research Manifesto at UCL.

-Furthermore, I have been contributing author to a number of non-academic journals, seeking to disseminate knowledge in more inclusive & accessible ways.
+Furthermore, I have been involved in various communication & engagement initiatives, seeking to disseminate knowledge in more inclusive, diverse & accessible ways.

 I have a lifelong passion